confluentinc/ksql/docs/reference/server-configuration.md

     environment variable is `KSQL_KSQL_SERVICE_ID`.
 For more information, see [Install ksqlDB with Docker](/operate-and-deploy/installation/install-ksqldb-with-docker).

+!!! info
+    The underlying producer and consumer clients in ksqlDB's server can be modified with any valid properties.
+Simply use the form `ksql.streams.producer.xxx`, `ksql.streams.consumer.xxx` to pass the property through.
+For example, `ksql.streams.producer.compression.type` sets the compression type on the producer.

 ## `ksql.advertised.listener`

 This is the URL used for inter-node communication.
 Unlike `listeners` or `ksql.internal.listener`,